Are you feeling stuck or unsure of where to go next when it comes to talking about God and faith with members of your extended family?

 Call attention to these longings.
 Say, “Even though you say you don’t believe, I can see something at work inside of you.
 I believe you are a spiritual being with a soul who actually wants to connect with God.
 You’re just not sure how.”

 If you would like to learn more about your family members’ spiritual longings, how to stir them up and where to go next, we invite you to read our “Beginner’s Guide to Stirring.”
-And we pray your time with family this Christmas will leave you feeling stirred rather than stuck.
+And we pray your time with family will leave you feeling stirred rather than stuck.

 Darin (MDiv, Trinity Evangelical Divinity School) lives with his family in Oxfordshire, England.
 With over twenty years experience in leading youth ministry and training youth workers, as well as developing and delivering degree-level modules in Theology, Mission and Youth Ministry, he now oversees Start to Stir.